sunfmin/mcp-go-debugger/PRD.md

 - Launch Go programs directly from the MCP with debug capabilities enabled
 - Attach to running Go processes that support debugging
+- Debug a Go source file directly (similar to `dlv debug`) by compiling and debugging it
 - Manage the entire debugging lifecycle within a single MCP process
 - Display connection status and information